view7677/java-interview-questions/pages/Threads.md

 ####  22. What is life cycle of Thread, explain thread states?
 (Important)

-Answer.
 Thread states/ Thread life cycle is very basic #### , before going deep into concepts we must understand Thread life cycle.

 Thread have following states >